Useful Shell Commands

 ;;

-32 – Positional Parameters
+esac32 – Positional Parameters

-• Whenever you run a command, the shell creates a set of variables called positional parameters to represent every word in the command.
-By default it gives you $0 to $9 where $0 always represent the name of the command you ran.
+- Whenever you run a command, the shell creates a set of variables called positional parameters to represent every word in the command.
+By default it gives you

-• Use $* or $0 to capture arguments at once.
-If there are 2 command arguments where one argument consists of 3 words and the other 1 word,
+$*or$0to capture arguments at once.
+If there are 2 command arguments where one argument consists of 3 words and the other 1 word,$*will split the arguments from 1-4 and"$*"will combine all 4 into 1$@will split the arguments from 1-4 and"$@"will split it into 2 matching the command executed

 33 – Flow Control: Looping With for